 In Year 4, we have been learning all about India this term.
 Recently, we held an Indian marketplace and talked about the new sights, smells and tastes we experienced.
 Many of the children showed courage by smelling unusual spices and tasting new foods that they hadn't tried before.
 Check out our photos below!

 Every fortnight, our Into Film club watches a film linked to the Trait of the Fortnight.
 The children discuss the film and their own thoughts about it.
 Recently, Into Film club watched a film called 'Wadja' about a young girl growing up in Saudi Arabia.
 The children thought about how this inspirational girl developed self-awareness through her experiences in the film.
 Klara (5HD) wrote the winning review, check it out below!

 'Evidence suggests that character matters hugely for a variety of later life outcomes.
 It can help boost educational attainment and motivation to learn among young people, as well as facilitating positive later life outcomes, such as good mental well-being, positive health behaviours, and more success when finding career paths.'

-As a school, we are committing to engage in and develop a sustainable and effective 'Character Curriculum' that will launch school wide in September 2016.
-During the development of this curriculum, some of our children will have opportunities to take part in activities aimed at specific character traits such as resilience, courage and motivation.
+As a school, we are committing to engage in and develop a sustainable and effective 'Character Curriculum' that launched school wide in September 2016.
+Throughout the school year we aim to provide a range of opportunities for all the children to build skills in areas such as courage, self-awareness, resilience and altruism.